Infectious Disease Control

 - Test the hypotheses through analysis of surveillance data or special studies

-- Draw conclusions and re-adjust hypotheses and control measures if needed
+- Evaluate the response and re-adjust hypotheses and control measures if needed

 - Plan for long-term prevention and control.